Housing and Dining

 - Jadwin Gymnasium provides 250,000 square feet of indoor space for intercollegiate sports in addition to a practice area for outdoor field sports.
 Jadwin is the site of Pete Carril Court, the varsity basketball floor.

 - Dillon Gymnasium has facilities for recreational activities.
-At the Stephens Fitness Center in Dillon, students can pursue personal health goals, individually or with trained supervision.
+At the Stephens Fitness Center in Dillon, students can pursue personal health goals.

 - DeNunzio Pool provides complete facilities for competitive swimming and diving.

 - Princeton Stadium has a seating capacity of 27,800.
 The field at Princeton Stadium officially was named Powers Field at Princeton Stadium beginning with the 2007-08 season.

 - Weaver Track and Field Stadium has an eight-lane Olympic track and has hosted some of the nation’s premier college track and field events.